Labour Practices Learn how to correctly analyse this topic.

 Other working conditions should also be considered, such as wages, unions, and other points that may hurt employees' well-being in the supply chain.

-To fully assess the impact, consider its depth, breadth, and persistence.
+To fully assess the impact, consider its scale, scope, and irremediability.
 This touches upon the number of rights violated, what rights, where these violations are occurring, for how long, etc.

 To include: